 The last thing any motorist wants is to be in a car accident.
-The resulting physical pain and property damage means you’re going to have to deal with auto insurance carriers.
-Your own, as well as the company of the other person involved.
+The resulting physical pain and damage to property means you’re going to have to deal with auto insurance carriers.
+This includes your own, as well as the company of the other person involved.
 In Texas, all drivers are required to carry liability insurance to pay for car repairs and medical expenses when found to be at fault.
 But does health insurance cover car accident injuries?

-Your liability insurance will not cover injuries you’ve sustained, though.
+Your liability insurance will typically not cover all the injuries you’ve sustained.
 To pay for medical expenses, you have options: if the other person is at fault, their liability insurance should cover you.
 Or, you may be able to use your health insurance to cover the cost of your injuries.

-Typically, health insurance covers medical treatment for injuries regardless of whether or not they were caused by an auto accident.
+Typically, health insurance covers medical treatment for injuries, regardless of whether or not they were caused by a car accident.
 Always seek medical attention right away after a car collision, even if you feel fine.

 The negative physical effects of a crash aren’t always immediately apparent, and a hospital has the tools to detect injuries you may not feel due to adrenaline or shock.

 An insurance adjuster may suggest you wait for their referral to see a doctor, but this could potentially damage your claim.
-The more time has passed between the time of your accident and the time of medical care, the easier it will be for the auto insurance company to deny your pain and suffering was directly caused by the accident.
+The more time has passed between the time of your accident and the time of medical care, the easier it will be for the auto insurance company to claim your pain and suffering was not caused by the accident.

 To best know which form of insurance will cover what, carefully review both your auto and your health insurance policies.
 This can help provide basic background information regarding the question, "Does health insurance cover car accident injuries?"
 Certain health insurance carriers classify auto accident injuries as secondary coverage.
 These policies won’t cover your medical expenses until the auto insurance limit has been met.